Too Many Guitars? Here's How to Choose the Right One

 Typical price

-Perfect for classical and flamenco music, offering a rich sound and gentle playability.
+Recommended for classical and flamenco music, offering a soft, mellow sound and precise note articulation.

 Bestseller